 Google Scholar cannot find all scholarly publications.
 From the search results you can conclude what journals and databases might be useful for you, and then look into them more closely in Turku UAS Finna.

-Google Scholar finds open access materials as well as some materials with restricted access.
-Google Scholar library links enables you to access the full text articles provided by Turku UAS.
-Please note that Google Scholar does not include all the library databases.
+On Google Scholar you can search for open access resources as well as restricted-access resources.
+Google Scholar library links allows you to access full text articles provided by Turku UAS.

 Library links inside Turku UAS network

-If you are inside Turku UAS network your search result includes Fulltext - Turku UAS hyperlinks.
-By clicking the hyperlink you have access to Link resolver service.
-Via fulltext hyperlink you can access the databases that Turku UAS provides you and read the article.
+If you are inside Turku UAS network your search results will include Fulltext - Turku UAS hyperlinks.
+Clicking the hyperlink will give you access to the Link Resolver service.
+Through the fulltext hyperlinks you can access the databases that Turku UAS provides you and read the articles.

 Activate library links outside Turku UAS network

-1. Go to Google Scholar and click symbol on the top left.
+1. Go to Google Scholar and open the hamburger menu (symbol) on the top left.
 Open Settings and choose Library links.

-3. Your search result includes now full text articles acquired for Turku UAS students and staff.
-By clicking the link Fulltext - Turku UAS you will be redirected to Link resolver.
+3. Now the links Fulltext - Turku UAS will be visible in your search results.
+Clicking the link will redirect you to a page with a link Full Text Available.
 Click the link to access the database and read the full text article.

-This guide aims to support Turku UAS students and staff in searching information.
-It is a major part of the study material in the Information Skills Online Course.
+This guide aims to support Turku UAS students and staff in information searching.
+It is a major part of the study materials in the Information Skills Online Course.